 1. Submitting User Content

-User Content includes any and all content you submit to the Site or for display or use on the Site, including without limitation information, media, materials, photographs, writings, spoken statements, music, audio, video, video recordings, audio-visual works and recordings, feedback, data, questions, comments, product or service ideas, know-how, or suggestions (“User Content”).
+User Content includes any and all content you submit to the Site or to any of the Company’s related social networking accounts or for display or use thereon, including without limitation information, media, materials, photographs, writings, spoken statements, music, audio, video, video recordings, audio-visual works and recordings, feedback, data, questions, comments, product or service ideas, know-how, or suggestions (“User Content”).

 The Site contains instructions for submitting User Content.
 If you have trouble submitting User Content, you may contact the Company for help, but the Company is not responsible for any failed User Content submission attempts.
 Proof that you submitted User Content will not be considered proof that the Company actually received such User Content.
 It is important that you keep a copy of any User Content you submit because we are not responsible for lost, damaged, misdirected, unusable, or unreadable User Content.